JSinks/udacity-analyst-machine-learning/readme.md

 The goal of this project was to lift recall and precision above a threshold (0.3), in real terms this meant that I wanted to incorrectly accuse individuals of fraud less than 70% of the time (also known as a false positive) as well as incorrectly missing true-fraud (e.g. not calling someone a fraudster who actually is) less than 70% of the time.

 In the final model that was submitted for this project, I ended up with the following average performances from the best model:
-* Recall: x.xxxx -> meaning the model missed out on identifying x% of fraudsters
+* Recall: 0.31311 -> meaning the model missed out on correctly identifying 68.7% of fraudsters
-* Precision: x.xxxx -> meaning the model incorrectly tagged x% of entries as fraudsters who were innocent
+* Precision: 0.75100 -> meaning the model incorrectly tagged only 24.9% of entries as fraudsters who were innocent